Dependency Injection in Vue.js with good-injector-vue

 As it turned out, creating the Vue.js integration was much harder than writing the actual IoC container.
 It's not like a lot of code was necessary to implement it, quite the contrary.
 All in all the whole transpiled implementation is like 60 lines of code, including the plugin logic for Vue.js and all.
 But understanding the moving parts not only of Vue.js but additionally also the hoops the TypeScript integration jumps through-that wasn't so straight-forward.
 Here's the basic concept of what the implementation and its features look like:

-• The adapter to good-injector is provided as plugin to Vue.js and adds a $container property to Vue components that points to the IoC container.
-This can be used for service locator pattern-like access (which I don't encourage by the way) or to access the container from within your components for other means, for example to mimic the provide and inject feature of Vue.js but with more powerful options.
+property to Vue components that points to the IoC container.
+This can be used for service locator pattern-like access (which I don't encourage by the way) or to access the container from within your components for other means, for example to mimic the provide and inject feature of Vue.js but with more powerful options. - The plugin either creates an own container or uses one passed from the outside, so you can prepare all your registrations before configuring the plugin itself.

-• The adapter provides a new decorator named InjectArguments that is used to mark the life cycle hooks of your components for injection.
+that is used to mark the life cycle hooks of your components for injection.
 This is a technical requirement so the necessary meta data for "good-injector" is emitted by the compiler.
-Please refer to my explanations in the article on "good-injector" for the details on emitting meta data if you're interested.
+Please refer to my explanations in the article on "good-injector" for the details on emitting meta data if you're interested. - The decorator replaces the original life cycle hook of Vue.js with a wrapper that makes use of the container to resolve the arguments of the hook first, and then calls the original implementation with these arguments.

 The implementation has been carefully crafted to preserve the original context for the hook, and to be minimally invasive: it does not touch anything if it's not necessary, and it correctly preserves chained calls when multiple entries for a life cycle hook exist.